-Course Requirements: Nine courses are required including a minimum of seven 3 credit-hour 400-level graduate courses and at most two approved 3 credit-hour 300-level undergraduate courses.
+Nine courses are required including a minimum of seven 3 credit-hour 400-level graduate courses and at most two approved 3 credit-hour 300-level undergraduate courses.
 The approved undergraduate courses depend on the interests and background of the student.
-One or both of the 300-level courses could be used to satisfy missing course requirements or recommended prerequisites listed above.
+One or both of the 300-level courses could be used to satisfy missing course requirements or recommended prerequisites listed in Academic Requirements for Admission.
 Students are free to design their own course of study individually tailored to their interests.
 The 400-level courses can be selected from either the mathematics or the statistics courses offered by the Department of Mathematics and Statistics.

 If you have additional questions about the program, please contact Dr. Rafal Goebel, Graduate Program Director for Mathematics.